MyasNick/TiE/README.md

 License
 -------

 Type it Easy is licensed under Apache 2 license.
-For details see the LICENSE file.
+For details see the LICENSE.md file.

 Installation pack
 -----------------